movio/maxwell-faker/README.md

 | `mysql.schemas.<schema>.tables.<table>.<db>.delete-rate`     | delete rate of the specified table |
 | `mysql.schemas.<schema>.tables.<table>.template.<column>`    | column definition (see below) |

-# Column Definition Syntax
+## Column Definition Syntax

 The syntax for column definition is `TYPE{[OPTIONS]}{?}`.
-That is a type identifier, optionally followed by options between square brackets, optionally followed by a question mark to denote an nullable column.
+That is a type identifier, optionally followed by options between square brackets, optionally followed by a question mark to denote a nullable column.

 The supported types and options are as follows: